 “That’s the kind of character we were hoping for,” said Coach Steve Holland after the match.
 “I thought we looked pretty good.”

-Several other Blazers put up an impressive effort despite being pinned.
+Several Blazers put up an effort that they felt was a personal best despite being pinned.
 Wrestlers such as AT senior Stephany Mondragon, who dominated for the first two periods before being pinned in the third, gave OPRF a tough fight.

 “I didn’t feel discouraged,” she said.
 “As an athlete, no matter how bad the outcome is, I always look for improvement.
 I reflect on my mistakes from the experience and become better.
 I was proud of myself that I definitely put up a battle and was able to compete at their level.”